eneko-alvarez/hevy_plus/readme.md

-# 🏋️ Strong Workout Visualizer
+# 🏋️ Gym Workout Visualizer

-A modern and responsive web application for visualizing workout data exported from the **Strong** fitness app.
+A modern and responsive web application for visualizing workout data exported from the **Hevy** fitness app.
 It allows users to upload workout files and view interactive statistics, charts, and tables to analyze exercise performance.

 ## 💡 Features